CruzanCaramele/ZeroDownTime/README.md

 Tools should simplify methods and methods in turn should encourage learning in the devops lifecycle.

 The aim of this project is to make use of industry standard tools to eliminate the window of time  when switching a node serving an application in the cloud from a currrent version to a new version.
 In a production environment, this is considered a down time when the node serving the application is unavailable to users.
+These are the methods implemented in this project and the tools that help achieve these methods:

 ### Methods